Mistralys/x4-game-notes/cheats-savegame-editing.md

 ## Editing player money

 - Save your game and note the amount of money in your account.
-- Go to the savegame folder, usually in `Documents\Egosoft\X4\70814229\save`.
-- Extract the `.xml` file from the savegame `.gz` archive.
-- Open the XML file in a text reader.
 - Replace all occurrences of the amount in the file.
-- Delete the `.gz` file and leave the `.xml` file. or
-- Replace the `.xml` file in the archive to save disk space.

 These are the texts to search for and replace: